El Paso County

 Curbside Voting

-If a voter is physically unable to enter the voting place without assistance or likelihood of injury to his or her health, they may ask that a poll worker bring a voting unit during Early Voting or Election Day to their car at the entrance of the voting place.
+If a voter is physically unable to enter the voting place without assistance or likelihood of injury to his or her health, they may ask that a poll worker bring a voting unit during the Early Voting period or on Election Day to their car at the entrance of the voting place.
 All curbside voters will be allowed the same privacy as a voter at the voting booth.

-For more information please contact our office at (915) 546-2154.
+For more information please contact our office at (915) 273-3597.